Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 For tricky problems (math, logic, debugging), don't just ask for the answer—ask the model to **show its work** step-by-step first.
 This helps you spot mistakes and makes results more reliable.

+This pattern is known as **Chain of Thought prompting (CoT)**.
+By asking the model to show intermediate reasoning, you dramatically increase accuracy on structured or multi-step tasks.

 **When to use:**
 - Math or calculations where you want to see intermediate steps.
 - Logic puzzles or debugging where the reasoning process matters.